Azure/azure-iot-sdk-java/logging.md

 ## Azure IoT SDK Logging

 The Azure IoT SDK uses the [SLF4j](http://www.slf4j.org/faq.html) logging facade.
 In order to capture the SDK's logs, you will need to provide a consumer for this logging facade.
-As an example, the samples in this repo use the library org.slf4j.slf4j-log4j12
+As an example, the sample projects in this repo use the library org.slf4j.slf4j-log4j12

         <dependency>